rurounigit/movie_data_viz/README.md

     *   **Edges (Relationships):** Lines connecting characters represent relationships.
 Their thickness scales with "strength", and colors indicate "sentiment".
 3.  **Get Details (Hover):**
     *   **Hover over a character node:** The "Character Details" panel on the right will display their name, actor, group, a description, and any associated images.
-    *   **Hover over a relationship edge:** The "Relationship Details" panel will show the relationship type, sentiment, and description.
+    *   **Hover over a relationship edge:** The "Relationship Details" panel will show the relationship type, sentiment, description, and potentially an image illustrating that relationship.
 4.  **Highlight in Plot (Hover Character):** As you hover over a character node, their name will be highlighted in the "Plot Summary" panel below the details panel, helping you quickly locate their relevance in the story.
 5.  **Graph Interaction:**
     *   **Zoom and Pan:** Use your mouse scroll wheel or the navigation buttons (top-left corner of the network) to zoom in/out and pan around the graph.